waylaidwanderer/node-chatgpt-api/README.md

 # Update (2023-02-02)

 Trying to use `text-chat-davinci-002-20230126` with the OpenAI API now returns a 404 error.
-Someone has already found the new model name, but they are refusing to share it.
+Someone has already found the new model name, but they are unwilling to share at this time.
 I will update this repository once I find the new model.
 If you have any leads, please open an issue or a pull request.

+In the meantime, I've added support for models like `text-davinci-003`, which you can use as a drop-in replacement.
+Keep in mind that `text-davinci-003` is not as good as `text-chat-davinci-002-20230126` (which is trained with via RHLF and fine-tuned to be a conversational AI), though results are still very good.
+Additionally, `text-davinci-003` costs credits.

 # ChatGPT API